Mannat – Har Khushi Paane Ki: Development

 In early December 2024, Colors TV unveiled a teaser to introduce Mannat – Har Khushi Paane Ki with Ayesha Singh and Mona Vasu.

 Casting

 Ayesha Singh was cast as the female lead, Mannat Khanna.
 Adnan Khan was selected to play the male lead, Vikrant Saluja.
 Mona Vasu was cast as the main female antagonist, Aishwarya Raisingh.
-Delnaaz Irani were roped as Harneet.
+Delnaaz Irani was roped in to portray Harneet.

+In December 2025, the show took a 7 years leap where Yami Khandelwal and Lakshit Chhabra were roped in as Dua and Yuvi respectively.
+Leena Jumani also joined the show post leap in a pivotal role.

+Crossover

+From 25 March to 26 March 2026, Mannat had a crossover with Dr. Aarambhi.